blaizard/bzd/tools/bdl/docs/system.md

 # System

-TO BE IMPLEMENTED!
-Only a concept for the moment.

 A system is a group or targets.
 It consitutes one or multiple binaries that are ready for deployment.
 It is the most top level view of the composition.